 The Company, through its wholly-owned Tanzanian subsidiary, Spring Take Limited ("STL"), was granted four Prospecting Licences ("PLs") by the Ministry of Energy and Minerals in the United Republic of Tanzania, Africa.
 The PLs covered areas in the Mpwapwa District.
 This project is also part of a Joint Exploration Agreement ("JEA") with Japan Oil, Gas and Metals National Corporation ("JOGMEC").
-During the period, the Company elected to surrender the final PLs.
-During the year ended February 28, 2018, the Company wrote-off the deferred exploration costs related to these PLs.
+During the year ended February 28, 2018, the Company wrote-off the deferred exploration costs related to these PLs and during the period ended November 30, 2018, the Company elected to surrender the final PLs.